Land Transport Rule

-Land Transport Rule: Light-vehicle Brakes Amendment 2011 amends Land Transport Rule: Light-vehicle Brakes 2002 ('the Rule').
-The Rule specifies the types of brakes that must be fitted in most types of light vehicle, and the requirements for those brakes.
-It applies to light motor vehicles and Class AA vehicles (cycles).
+Land Transport Rule: Light-vehicle Brakes Amendment 2013 (the amendment Rule) amends Land Transport Rule: Light-vehicle Brakes 2002 (the Light-vehicle Brakes Rule).
+The Light-vehicle Brakes Rule specifies the types of brake that must be fitted in most types of light vehicle, and the requirements for those brakes.

 Extent of consultation

-On 1 June 2011, the NZ Transport Agency (NZTA) sent details of the amendment proposals by letter or email to approximately 2200 groups and individuals who had registered an interest in the Rules to be amended.
-The draft Omnibus Amendment Rule was made available through the NZTA Contact Centre and, together with Questions and Answers, was also made available on the NZTA's website.
-The availability of the draft for comment was publicised in the daily newspapers in Auckland, Hamilton, Wellington, Christchurch and Dunedin and in the New Zealand Gazette.
-The NZTA received 17 submissions on the draft Omnibus Amendment Rule, of which 13 commented on the proposed amendments to the Rule.
+The NZ Transport Agency sent details of the amendment proposals by letter or email to approximately 2400 groups and individuals who had registered an interest in the Rules to be amended.
+The Omnibus Amendment Rule was made available through the NZ Transport Agency’s Contact Centre and, together with Questions and Answers, was also made available on the NZ Transport Agency’s website.
+The availability of the amendment proposals for comment was publicised in the daily newspapers in Auckland, Hamilton, Wellington, Christchurch and Dunedin and in the New Zealand Gazette.

 Section 1 Application